amplify-education/asiaq_test/README.md

 Network Configuration
 ---------------------

-Options which affect network are split into disco_aws.ini and disco_vpc.ini.
+Options which affect network are split into *disco_aws.ini* and *disco_vpc.ini*.
 Former is used for all configuration that is hostclass specific while disco_vpc.ini is used for environment wide configuration.

 ### Environment Network options